Skip to content

 Cluster Socket

-When cluster.serve() is called, a Unix domain socket is created for inter-process communication.
+When app.serve() is called, a Unix domain socket is created for inter-process communication.
 This socket:

 • Enables the justscale CLI to communicate with your running app